C4Q/AC-Android/cohort_5.4/unit_04/04_23_class_whiteboarding_practice.md

 ### But Why the Whiteboarding?

 Whiteboarding... is a thing.
 Many companies hate them - some hiring managers love them.
-Max Howell, the creator of the Mac library installer "Homebrew", has some NSFW thoughts on the issue (Google it - just not here).
+Max Howell, the creator of the Mac library installer "Homebrew", has some NSFW thoughts on the issue in his now-infamous twitter rant (Google it - just not here).

 However, the process of whiteboarding method functions forces a developer to consider how best to approach a problem before ever writing even a single line of code.